ballance/CryptoMiningGuide/OPCryptoPool.md

  - In the c:\VTCMiner folder, we will be creating a new batch file, we call "run.bat".
 We use Notepad++ to create a new text file.
  - In the newly created file, enter the following command: ccminer-x64.exe -a lyra2v2 -o stratum+tcp://74.207.227.83:9181 -u <The wallet address we copied above> -p <your name>
+ - Save the batch file.
+### Step 4, Start and Confirm you're mining
+ - Once saved, run the batch file (double clicking on it).
+ - This should bring up a DOS window showing the results of the hashing work your GPU is doing.
+You will likely see lines saying something similar to "accepted ... yes!"
+ - If you see errors, something may be configured incorrectly.